buun1030/mqtt-projects/README.md

 If you're encountering a red import error in Go when trying to import a package from GitHub.

-> **Solution 1:** If your project did not get any library yet, you need to create go.mod first.
+> **Solution 1:** If your project did not get any library yet, you need to create a go.mod first.
 > ```console
 > go mod init mymodule
 > go mod tidy